cttimm/apollo/README.md

-# Apollo
-## Machine Learning for Dota matches
-Uses backprop neural networks to predict the results of dota 2 matches based off of game stats
+# Dota 2 Neural Network
+#### Anaylsis of game match statistics using a back-propagating neural network